SansSeryph/dotfiles/manjaro-gnome-setup.md

-# Install Steps
+# Manjaro Setup

 Steps to take after a fresh Manjaro Gnome install.

 ## Add/Remove Software App

-### General Tab

-TODO: Remove update notification tray icon
-TODO: Add configs to dotfiles
+- TODO: Find a way to add these configs to this repo

-1. Update all packages
+- Update all packages
-1. Install applications: `pikaur`

 ## Settings App

-TODO: Find the config files
-TODO: Add config files to dotfiles
+- TODO: Find the config files and add to dotfiles repo

 ## Manjaro Settings Manager App

-TODO: Can this be automated?
+- TODO: Can this be automated?

-Under `Hardware Configuration`:
-1. Click `Auto Install Open-Source Driver`
+Under `Hardware Configuration`, click `Auto Install Open-Source Driver`
-1. Click `Auto Install Proprietary Driver`

 ## Applications